Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/1-WebApp-OIDC/1-3-AnyOrgOrPersonal/README.md

    > Other ways of running the scripts are described in [App Creation Scripts](./AppCreationScripts/AppCreationScripts.md)

-  4. Once you've run the script, please ensure that you've followedthe following manual steps.
+  4. Once you've run the script, please ensure that you've followed the following manual steps.
 Azure AD PowerShell does not yet create an app whose audience is `Work or School + personal accounts`.
-This audience setting is possible from the Azure portal:
+This audience setting is only possible from the Azure portal as of today:
   5. Sign in to the [Azure portal](https://portal.azure.com) using either a work or school account or a personal Microsoft account.
   6. If your account is present in more than one Azure AD tenant, select `Directory + Subscription` at the top right corner in the menu on top of the page, and switch your portal session to the desired Azure AD tenant.
   7. In the left-hand navigation blades, select the **Azure Active Directory** service, and then select **App registrations (Preview)**.